Basil Hume: Cardinal

 Hume was created Cardinal-Priest of San Silvestro in Capite by Paul VI in the consistory of 24 May 1976.
 He was one of the cardinal electors in the conclaves of August and October 1978.
-He was considered by many the most "papabile" Englishman since Cardinal Pole in 1548–1550.
+He was considered by many the most "papabile" Englishman since Cardinal Reginald Pole in 1548–1550.

 Early in his time as archbishop, Hume found himself involved in the 1981 Irish hunger strike.
-He visited Derry in April 1981 and stated in a letter to Edward Daly, the Bishop of Derry, that "a hunger strike to death is a form of violence to one's self and violence leads to violence."
+He visited Derry in April 1981 and stated in a letter to Edward Daly, the Bishop of Derry, that "a hunger strike to death is a form of violence to one's self and violence leads to violence".
 After the death of Bobby Sands in May 1981, debate over the moral aspects of the strike in The Tablet and whether or not it constituted suicide took place.
 Following the deaths of Patsy O'Hara and Raymond McCreesh later that month, Cardinal Tomás Ó Fiaich asked the British government to acquiesce to the hunger strikers' basic demands, seeking to focus more on the question of injustice leading to such an event, while the English Catholic Church preferred to focus on the question of suicide more heavily.

 Even after becoming an archbishop, Hume never ceased to see himself as a Benedictine monk first and to interpret his duties in the light of those of a Benedictine abbot: "He must hate faults but love the brothers."
 (Rule of St Benedict, ch.
 64:11).

 Hume was seen as moderate in his theological positions, trying to please both liberals and conservatives.
 While condemning homosexual acts, for instance, he accepted the validity of love between gay people.
 Moreover, he was opposed to women priests but described most detractors of Humanae vitae as "good, conscientious and faithful".
 Despite that comment, Hume supported Humanae vitae and regretted that the British government would rely on using condoms to address AIDS.

 Hume's time in office saw Catholicism become more accepted in British society than it had been for 400 years, culminating in the first visit of Queen Elizabeth II to Westminster Cathedral in 1995.
 He had previously read the Epistle at the enthronement of Robert Runcie as Archbishop of Canterbury in 1980.
 It was also during his tenure in Westminster that Pope John Paul II made a historic visit to England in 1982.